Bira/octopus-carnival/_posts/2017-05-15-arsenal-of-ruin-part-2.md

 <br/> The weapon is usually loaded with standard ammunition (in table), but it's
 perfectly capable of firing APDS (9d(2) pi-) or APEP (7d(3) pi-) rounds.
-Both are would ruin the day of those players who think their vests-with-plates make them immune to puppet weaponry.
+Both would ruin the day of those players who think their vests-with-plates make them immune to puppet weaponry.
 Even without armor-piercing ammo, they're still smart enough to aim for the arms and legs if they notice center-of-mass shots don't result in an immediate kill.

 The grenade launcher is usually loaded with TL9 HE or thermobaric warheads (**Ultra-Tech** p.
 153 and 155), though the Ebon Masters can certainly issue